OpenDSA/OpenDSA/RST/en/PL/SLang1withLetExpressions.rst

-Interestingly, the **let block** (or  **let expression**) is just *syntactic sugar* for an existing construct in SLang1.
-That is, when the SLang1 interpreter encounters a **let block** it can just "translate" it into that existing construct right away as it builds the abstract syntax tree.
+Interestingly, the **let block** (or  **let expression**) is just *syntactic sugar* for an existing construct in SLang 1.
+That is, when the SLang 1 interpreter encounters a **let block** it can just "translate" it into that existing construct right away as it builds the abstract syntax tree.
 To see what this existing structure is, figure out what the sets of